 A: No. Based on enrollment projections, we can identify when relief will be needed at various grade levels, but no decisions have been made about proposed facilities that may be included, the size/dollar amount that a bond package could be, or when a bond election would be held.
-The district is ramping up the long-range planning process and accepting applications until Oct.
-11 to serve on a committee, which will start meeting in November.
-All meetings will be open to the community so anyone can participate by attending.
+During the fall of 2020, the district's demographer (Population and Survey Analysts) is working on a demographic update.
+The district's Long-Range Facility Planning Committee met several times during the 2019-20 school year and held productive conversations regarding future planning.
+All meetings were open to the community, then the last two were livestreamed after the switch to a remote format.
 A number of decisions will impact the timing and composition of a future bond package.
 One of the most critical decisions would be what the community would like regarding the future of high school(s) in the district.
 A facility planning process also considers information about a district’s capacity regarding the issuance of bonds.
 The state of Texas sets limits on how high the tax rate can be when considering the amount of debt incurred by a school district, which can come into play when discussing what facilities should be potentially included in a bond package.
 The district will continue to post information about the facility planning process.

 Q: How often are stadium lights used at the district’s three secondary schools and are they turned off when not in use?